 - Google Analytics Source – Within the Channel/Medium, what is the specific source? (e.g. LinkedIn is a source within the Social Paid Channel/Medium)

 - Google Analytics Campaign – A way to group multiple content pieces, promoted through multiple channels that are all part of an overarching marketing campaign.

 - Lead Source – HOW was this name acquired?
 This can share some overlap with Channel/Medium, but is not necessarily an action that drives leads/opps/bookings.
 All channels CAN be lead sources, but not all lead sources (e.g. List purchases) can be channels.

 - Content – WHAT is the prospect consuming?

-UTM builder template please!
+UTM template please!

 You can generate UTMs using online builders.
 But it’s worth establishing a master UTM spreadsheet to share and track codes.